If you’ve been mis-sold a car finance agreement, you’re not alone. Many car finance consumers were sold deals that were unfair or not fully explained.

 Look for Clues in the Report’s Account Section: Finance agreements usually appear under “Accounts” or “Credit Accounts,” listing the finance provider and sometimes basic details of the arrangement.

-5. Contact the Car Dealership
+5. Contact The Car Dealership

 In some cases, the car dealership where you purchased the car might have retained records of the transaction, including details about the finance arrangement.
 They may be able to direct you to the right finance company if you’re unsure.